High Heels – the Inside Story

 Another excellent time to use the AT is when we visit the dentist, where people experience different levels of discomfort and anxiety whilst receiving treatment.
 It can be very tempting to pull our head back with loads of tension in the neck, whilst holding the jaw open stiffly during dental procedures.
 However, we can use the Technique to keep our jaws more free, to look after our necks and backs and to help ourselves be calmer as we lie in the dentist’s chair.

-Individual Lessons regularly available.
+Individual lessons are regularly available.
 You can contact me here.

 The ‘Stiff Upper Lip’ habit